 About

-The National Code of Practice for Utility Operators’ Access to Transport Corridors (the Code) is a legislated requirement under the Utilities Access Act 2010.
+The National Code of Practice for Utility Operators’ Access to Transport Corridors (the Code) is Secondary Legislation mandated under the Utilities Access Act 2010.

 The Code applies to the activities of all transport corridor managers and utility operators throughout New Zealand.
 It provides a nationally consistent and cooperative framework for corridor managers and utility operators, to manage transport corridors while also providing for the access rights of utility operators